Complex Property Division

 When multiple homes or closely held family businesses are at issue, the value of the properties being divided will make a big difference.
 We can call on experienced appraisers and accountants to work closely with us to determine the value of the property, the business interest(s), how these substantial assets should be divided, and what the tax consequences will be.

 Often, a marital estate is especially complex when it has intangible assets or assets that have accumulated through years of marriage, but that have not fully matured.
 These may include stock options, retirement accounts, and pension plans, as well as intellectual property rights.
 Some spouses, for example, receive stock options as part of their compensation for work from an employer during the marriage.
 In many cases, these stock options may not vest until after the divorce.
 Similarly, an individual may not be able to use any benefits of pension plans and retirement accounts until after the marriage is over.
 However, the date on which the individual can access assets does not eliminate the other spouse’s interest automatically.
-A property division attorney in Monmouth or Middlesex County can explain the related complexities to you.
+An attorney in Monmouth County or Middlesex County can explain the related complexities to you.

 New Jersey courts must look at stock options, pension plans, retirement accounts, and other assets that have not fully matured on a case-by-case basis.
 Among the factors to consider are whether the stock options or other assets were the result of services rendered during the marriage or whether they were offered in recognition of work after the marriage is over (typically, as measured by the filing date of the complaint for divorce).
 In the case of spouses who are executives, there may be restricted stock or other forms of deferred compensation that require special attention.

 In general, when stock options or similar assets are compensation given by the employer to reward past work that occurred during the marriage, they are included in the marital estate even if the award occurs after the marriage is over.
 However, only the portion that was acquired during the marriage will be considered part of the marital estate and equitably divided between the spouses.